cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

 ~~~~~~~~~~~~~~

 This procedure begins with a fresh database.
 It tests that a new JVO can be
-created along with its controlling admin user.
+created along with its administrator account.

 0. Prerequisites
 ----------------